link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Ashli.md

 - The Dual Shaft Wheels shall not be connected by the Raspberry Pi
   - Rationale : Resulting effect would not outweigh the additional resources and calculations needed to ensure that it would not negatively impact the functionality of the collector.
 - Shall operate continuously at rated power and rated voltage without exceeding temperature limits, as specified by IEC 60034-1
-  -Rationale: The reference of this standard no longer applies as there is no means of measuring "temperature limits"; mention of the standard wasn also removed in the Ethical, Professional, and Standards Considerations of the Conceptual Design.
+  - Rationale: The reference of this standard no longer applies as there is no means of measuring "temperature limits"; mention of the standard wasn also removed in the Ethical, Professional, and Standards Considerations of the Conceptual Design.
 - Shall have a data rates based on the frequency: 2.4 GHz up to 250 kbps and 915 MHz, 40 kbps
   - This constraint on data rates does not apply to the motor subsystem.